US appeals for calm as allies clash in Iraq

+- Kurdish fighters have clashed with Iraqi forces over the disputed city of Kirkuk

+- Iraqi forces took the oil-rich city on Monday after three years of Kurdish control

-(CNN)The United States has made an urgent call for calm in northern Iraq as Iraqi forces and Kurdish fighters -- two of Washington's key allies in the region -- clash over disputed territory.
+Baghdad (CNN)The United States has made an urgent call for calm in northern Iraq as Kurdish fighters and Iraqi forces -- two of Washington's key allies in the region -- clash over disputed territory.

 Iraqi forces seized the coveted oil-rich city of Kirkuk on Monday after three years under Kurdish control.
-The Kurds had taken the city in 2014 after pushing ISIS extremists from the territory when Iraqi forces abandoned it.
+The Kurds took control of the city after it was abandoned by Iraqi government forces during ISIS' lightning offensive in 2014.

-But Iraqi Prime Minsiter Haider al-Abadi made clear his forces would eventually come back for it and he ordered the operation last weekend, weeks after the Kurds held an independence referendum claiming the disputed city as their own.
+But Iraqi Prime Minsiter Haider al-Abadi made clear his forces would eventually come back for it and he ordered the operation to "secure" it on Sunday, weeks after the Kurds held an independence referendum claiming the disputed city as their own.

-At least 16 Kurdish fighters were killed in the operation, Kurdish Peshmerga commanders said, claiming Iraqi forces have used US-supplied weapons against them.
+At least 16 Kurdish fighters were killed in the operation, Kurdish Peshmerga commanders said, claiming Iraqi forces used US-supplied weapons against them.

 US President Donald Trump insisted Washington would not take sides in the dispute.
 "We don't like the fact that they're clashing.
 We're not taking sides," Trump told reporters at the White House.